amrutas16/M3/README.md

 * For unit testing we have used the Mocha framework for testing javascript applications.
 * We have used PMD for static analysis
 * The build is triggered on a git commit.
 After the build is successful, we trigger a push to our local repository as well to   the bare repository.
-* After each build, the latest version of the software runs in production environment.
+* After each build, the latest version of the software runs in production environment and canary environment.

 #### The ability to configure a production environment automatically, including all infrastructure components, such web server, app service, load balancers, and redis stores.
 Configure should be accopmlished by using a configuration management tool, such as ansible, or docker.
 Alternatively, a cluster management approach could also work (e.g., kubernates).
 * We have used ansible to setup redis store on one droplet.
 * The Ip address and port number of the droplet hosting the redis store, are stored in a text file
 * Using ansible we transfer the text files to the production environment and canary environment, which can be used to access   the redis store.
-* For monitoring we have setup new-relic on production server using ansible.
+* Npm, nodejs, git are all installed on production using ansible

 #### The ability to monitor the deployed application (using at least 2 metrics) and send alerts using email or SMS (e.g., smtp, mandrill, twilio).
 An alert can be sent based on some predefined rule.
 * New Relic is used to monitor two metrics of the production environment.